TyronDenker/eve-means-of-profit/CONTRIBUTING.md

 2. Run checks locally to reproduce
 3. Fix issues and commit
 4. Push changes (CI re-runs automatically)

+### Merging a PR

+- Utilize `rebase` while working on feature branches in order to maintain a clean history that explains the parts of your contribution.
+- Squash should not be used in order to maintain individual commit history.
+- Deciding if a `rebase` is required before merging should be determined by the reviewer.

 ```cmd
 REM Fix all linting and formatting issues